aereaco/datastar/sdk/haskell/README.md

-# Haskell SDK for Datastar
+# Haskell SDK for Nexus-UX

-After familiarizing yourself with the functionality of Datastar, this haskell interface basically comes down to a few main functions specified in the Datastar sdK
+After familiarizing yourself with the functionality of Nexus-UX, this haskell interface basically comes down to a few main functions specified in the Nexus-UX sdK

     mergeFragments  :: Text -> Selector -> MergeMode -> FragmentOptions -> Options -> Text
     removeFragments :: Selector  -> FragmentOptions -> Options -> Text